-If there is one thing we can confidently say about the benefits of the Jordan Peterson fancy online, it’s that it has brought into focus the university campus monomania called ‘postmodernism’.
-I call it a monomania, but it would surely be more appropriate to label it an intellectual malady, one that is duping many impressionable students into attitudes of scepticism toward knowledge claims and value systems, meaning truth and morality are increasingly seen by Millennials as mere products of particular political, historical, or cultural discourses and hierarchies.
+If there is one thing we can confidently say about the benefits of the Jordan Peterson fetish online, it’s that it has brought into focus the university campus monomania called ‘postmodernism.’
+I call it a monomania, but it would surely be more appropriate to label it an intellectual malady that is duping many impressionable students into attitudes of skepticism toward knowledge claims and value systems.
+This largely explains why Millennials see truth and morality as mere products of particular political, historical, or cultural discourses and hierarchies.

 The increasing discourse around postmodernism must surely be welcomed, as it’s doubtless the case that postmodernism’s dominion over students has resulted in an onslaught on the very ideals necessary for fundamental human rights and societal cohesion, causing too many young people to fall victim to nihilism – the belief life has no intrinsic value.
-However, afoul in the sermons of Peterson and numerous other online commentaries is an objection that is able to sufficiently thwart the very postmodernist tenets themselves.
+However, afoul in the sermons of Peterson and numerous other online commentaries is an objection that can thwart the very postmodernist tenets themselves sufficiently.

 What is Postmodernism?

-Developed in the mid-to late-20th century, postmodernism is an attitude of scepticism or rejection toward the meta-narratives and ideologies of our modern culture.
-Postmodernism also typically questions various assumptions of Enlightenment rationality.
-In this sense, postmodernism is a historical event, introducing ideas that are sequential to enlightenment tenets.
+Developed in the mid-to-late-20th century, postmodernism is an attitude of skepticism or rejection toward the meta-narratives and ideologies of our modern culture.
+Postmodernism also questions various assumptions of Enlightenment rationality.
+In this sense, postmodernism is a historical event introducing ideas that are sequential to enlightenment tenets.
 As philosopher Stephen Hicks put it, “Postmodernism is the first ruthlessly consistent statement of the consequences of rejecting reason, those consequences being necessary given the history of epistemology since Kant.”

-In postmodernism we typically find metaphysical anti-realism, which is the view that things that exist are the projects and fabrics of lived-contexts.
-Put another way, the fabric of reality is a woven construction of mind-dependent factors inhering in lived-contexts.
-Moreover, epistemological subjectivity is canonical for a postmodernist, which is the favouring of feeling as the prime cause of value issues.
-All of this portends a wily relativism of knowledge and values, and ushers in the subsequent devaluing of the scientific enterprise.
+In postmodernism, we typically find metaphysical anti-realism, which is the view that the structure of reality is a woven construction of mind-dependent factors inhering in lived contexts.
+Put simply, the things that exist are the projects and fabrics of lived contexts.
+Moreover, ‘epistemological subjectivity’ is canonical for a postmodernist, which is the favoring of feeling as the prime cause of value issues.
+All of this portends a wily relativism of knowledge and values and ushers in the subsequent devaluing of the scientific enterprise.

-Of the various features of postmodernism, it is the degree to which truth finds subjective undergirding and seen as under the service of power.
-To be precise, the postmodernist view is that truth doesn’t exist, or discovered, in any objective sense, but truth is linked in a circular relation to the systems of power which promote it, and to the effects of power which truth itself generates.
-In this sense, society is seen as having its own ‘truth discourse’ (e.g. religion, science, etc.) that presupposes some social power relationship.
+Of the various features of postmodernism, it is the degree to which truth is touted as ‘subjective’ and seen as under the service of power.
+In this sense, and contrary to the positions of the Enlightenment, reality doesn’t exist or is discovered in any objective sense.
+Still, truth is linked in a circular relation to the systems of power which promote it and to the effects of power which truth itself generates.
+Accordingly, society is seen as having its own ‘truth discourse’ (e.g. religion, science, etc.) that presupposes some social power relationship.

-Seeing truth as linked in a circular relation to systems of power, postmodernists argue that meaning and interpretation in political and cultural situations are always uncertain and arbitrary.
-They contend, contra modernity, that conceptual categories, stable sets of values, or common-sense meanings are not fixed but are subjective.
-From the postmodern anti-realist metaphysics and anti-reason epistemology, the postmodern social consequences immediately follow.
-Once truth is expunged, the descent into feelings commences.
+But why should all of this worry us?
+Seeing truth linked in a circular relation to systems of power, postmodernists argue that meaning and interpretation in political and cultural situations are always uncertain and arbitrary.
+They contend that conceptual categories, stable sets of values, or common-sense definitions are not fixed but are subjective.
+The postmodern social consequences immediately follow from the postmodern anti-realist metaphysics and anti-reason epistemology.
+Once truth is expunged, the long descent into ‘feelings’ commences.

-Given that collectivism is central to a postmodernist, identities are seen as correlates of group identities.
-Thus, individuals are not seen as in control of their feelings: identities are a product of group membership, whether economic, racial or sexual.
-Equally, propositions are either accepted or rejected with consideration to the emotions they evoke and the status of a group within a given society with respect to power.
+Since collectivism is central to a postmodernist, identities are seen as correlates of group identities.
+Indeed, individuals are not seen as in control of their feelings: identities are a product of group membership, whether economic, racial, or sexual.
+Equally, propositions are either accepted or rejected with consideration of the emotions they evoke and the status of a group within a given society concerning power.

-Pointing to the pervasive role that structural, hegemonic ‘power’ plays, not only nationally but transnationally, the postmodernist would argue that, for example, an illiterate, burqa wearing woman living in the western world is not oppressed by her religion per se but is in her position owing to the cultural and social implications around her.
-Put another way, the West is responsible because the primary power position it occupies across the globe creates the framework within which all people see themselves, creating the boundaries of possible courses of action.
+Pointing to the pervasive role that structural, hegemonic ‘power’ plays, not only nationally but transnationally, the postmodernist would argue that, for example, an illiterate, burqa-wearing woman living in the Western world is not oppressed by her religion per se but is in her position owing to the cultural and social implications around her.
+Put another way, the West is responsible because the primary power position it occupies across the globe creates the framework within which all people see themselves, making the boundaries of possible courses of action.

 Postmodernism in University Campuses

-Imagine, for a moment, that you are giving a lecture at a popular university in the US.
-Entitled ‘The Problem of Islamism in The West’, you expect a chock-full lecture hall with the odd controvertible question or some wisenheimer babbling on during, what should have been, his brief remark.
+Imagine, for a moment, that you are lecturing at a modern US university.
+Entitled ‘The Problem of Islamism in the West,’ you expect a chock-full lecture hall with the odd controvertible question or some wisenheimer babbling on during what should have been his brief remark.
 Instead, a large number of irritated and increasingly truculent students decide to protest outside the lecture room.
-Donning slogans such as ‘No Freedom for Hate Speech’, ‘Down with White Privilege’ and ‘White Colonialism No More’, you turn up at the campus and immediately set upon and your lecture sabotaged for publicising narratives that are claimed to shore up white structural hegemony.
+Donning slogans such as ‘No Freedom for Hate Speech,’ ‘Down with White Privilege,’ and ‘White Colonialism No More,’ you turn up at the campus and are immediately set upon, and your lecture sabotaged for publicizing narratives that are claimed to shore up white structural hegemony.

 If this hypothetical scenario sounds too fanciful, consider for one moment what is happening around US and UK universities.
-In the UK 12 universities have outright banned “controversial” speakers, 10 have banned publications, 11 have banned fancy dress, 23% of universities have safe-space policies, and a staggering 37% have ‘No Platform’ policies.
-Thumping for such censorious atmospheres at universities, student unions and students typically point to power structures and the need to protect the most persecuted.
-In the US a fifth of undergraduates say it’s acceptable to use physical force to silence a speaker who makes ‘offensive and hurtful statements’.
-Often it’s the case that those condoning such contemptible, censorious approaches hail from the humanities subjects.
-For example, 12 of the 13 academics at U.C.
-Berkeley who added their names to a petition to the chancellor remonstrating controversial conservative commentator and professional provocateur, Milo Yiannopoulos, were from Critical theory, Gender studies and Post-Colonial, and Postmodernist backgrounds.
+In the UK, 12 universities have outright banned “controversial” speakers, ten have banned publications, 11 have banned fancy dress, 23% of universities have safe-space policies, and a staggering 37% have ‘No Platform’ policies.
+Thumping for such censorious atmospheres at universities, student unions, and students typically point to power structures and the need to protect the most persecuted.

-American science writer, Michael Shermer, rightly notes that in universities it is people’s skin colour or their ethnicity, gender, sexual orientation, etc., that are now the chief criteria by which people are judged.
-Put another way, the power relations accorded to the identities people occupy have become the chief factor by which someone is judged.
+American science writer Michael Shermer rightly notes that in universities, it is people’s skin color or ethnicity, gender, sexual orientation, etc., that are now the main criteria by which people are judged.
+Put another way, the power relations accorded to the identities people occupy have become the main factor by which someone is judged.
 Agreeing with Shermer that postmodernists have hijacked academia, academic Sumatra Maitra stresses in her article Methods Behind the Campus Madness that ‘Postmodernists have tried to hijack biology, have taken over large parts of political science, almost all of anthropology, history and English,’ and pointing to the fact they ‘have proliferated self-referential journals, citation circles, non-replicable research’ and curtailed the ‘nuanced debate through activism and marches, instigating a bunch of gullible students to intimidate any opposing ideas.’

 If postmodernism’s popularity has become so far-flung in US and UK universities, amongst others, what are some of the more menacing consequences?